Lee Donghae

-Lee Dong-hae (born October 15, 1986), referred to as Donghae, is a South Korean singer, songwriter, and actor.
+Lee Donghae (born October 15, 1986), known mononymously as Donghae, is a South Korean singer, songwriter, and actor.
 He became a trainee under SM Entertainment after winning a prize at SM's Youth Best Contest in 2001.
 After four years of training, Donghae debuted as a member of boy group Super Junior (and later its subgroup Super Junior-M and Super Junior-D&E) in November 2005.
 In July 2023, Donghae left SM Entertainment, although he remains as a member of Super Junior.
 Two months later, Donghae along with Eunhyuk, founded a new label under the name of ODE.en to manage his solo activities as well as D&E's activities.
-He is the Co-founder of the label.
+He is the co-founder of the label.

 Career

 1986–2011: Early life and career beginnings

-Donghae was born in Mokpo, South Korea.
+Lee Donghae was born in Mokpo, South Korea.
 His grandmother helped his mother to deliver him.
 He has an elder brother named Lee Dong-hwa.
 When he was young, he wanted to become a football player.
 However, his father wanted him to be a singer since he gave up on his dream to become one himself.
 In 2001, Donghae signed with SM Entertainment after winning a prize at SM's Youth Best Contest.
 Under SM Entertainment, Donghae was put in singing, dancing, and acting lessons, and was then recruited into a five-member boy band Smile, with future bandmate Leeteuk, but the idea was soon dropped.
 In 2004, Donghae, along with Leeteuk, was put into a twelve-member boy band named Super Junior 05.

-Donghae officially debuted as part of 12-member project group Super Junior 05 on 6 November 2005.
+Donghae officially debuted as part of 12-member project group Super Junior 05 on November 6, 2005.
 He made his acting debut in Super Junior's horror documentary Mystery 6, broadcast in early 2006.
 The documentary surrounds Donghae and his peculiar ability to see and feel ghosts.
 In August 2006, Donghae played the role of a human turned cyborg in the Korean version of BoA's music video drama, "Key of Heart".

 In 2007, he played a role in Attack on the Pin-Up Boys.

 In April 2008, a Super Junior's Chinese subgroup Super Junior-M was formed with Donghae and fellow members Hangeng, Siwon, Ryeowook, Kyuhyun, Henry, Zhou Mi.
 Their debut album, Me, debuted in Korea's MIAK Monthly Charts as #10 and reached #1 in China's Top in Music chart.

 In 2010, he played in a drama It's Okay, Daddy's Girl.

 In April 2011, Donghae co-starred again with fellow member Siwon, in the Taiwanese drama Skip Beat! with Ivy Chen.
 He also sang the ending theme song, "This is Love," which also featured fellow Super Junior-M member Henry.